Farama-Foundation/MicroRTS/README.md

 microRTS was developed by [Santiago Ontañón](https://sites.google.com/site/santiagoontanonvillar/Home).

-For a video of how microRTS looks like when a human plays, see a [youtube video](https://www.youtube.com/watch?v=ZsKKAoiD7B0)
+For a video of how microRTS looks like when a human plays, see a [YouTube video](https://www.youtube.com/watch?v=ZsKKAoiD7B0)

 If you are interested in testing your algorithms against other people's, **there is an annual microRTS competition**.
 For more information on the competition see the [competition website](https://sites.google.com/site/micrortsaicompetition/home).
 The previous competitions have been organized at IEEE-CIG2017 and IEEE-CIG2018, and this year it's organized at IEEE-COG2019 (notice the change of name of the conference).